Relintai/pandemonium_engine_docs/01_about/02_faq.md

 once you see how powerful it is and rapid your development becomes, we think GDScript will grow on you.

-More information about getting comfortable with GDScript or dynamically typed languages can be found in the `doc_gdscript_more_efficiently` tutorial.

 ## What were the motivations behind creating GDScript?

 In the early days, the engine used the [Lua](https://www.lua.org)